 INTRODUCTION

 Aquaculture has emerged as a critical component in meeting the global demand for protein-rich food, with fish farming playing a vital role in enhancing food security and rural livelihoods (FAO, 2022).
 Among freshwater species, Clarias batrachus, commonly known as Magur, is widely cultivated across South and Southeast Asia due to its high market value, fast growth rate, and resistance to harsh environmental conditions (Rahman et al., 2018).
 The species is also known for its high protein content and medicinal value, which makes it a preferred choice among consumers (Kumar et al., 2020).
+A common problem faced by fish farmers is the need to strike a balance between rapid fish growth and optimal use of the feed provided.
+The growth of fish biomass in intensive and semi-intensive culture systems depends on a variety of factors, of which feeding frequency is an important factor for fish survival and growth.

 Feed management is a decisive factor influencing growth performance, production efficiency, and overall profitability in aquaculture (Tacon & Metian, 2015).
+Feed cost reduction can be a key factor for aquaculture success where the economic viability of the aquaculture operation depends on feed and feeding frequency.

 In the culture of C. batrachus, effective feeding strategies—including feed type, frequency, and ration size—play a crucial role in optimizing growth and minimizing feed waste.
 Improper feed management can lead to suboptimal growth, increased production costs, and environmental degradation due to nutrient loading (Boyd et al., 2017).
 Several studies have evaluated the growth response of C. batrachus under different feeding regimes and feed formulations.
 For instance, the use of formulated pelleted feeds with balanced protein and lipid content has been shown to significantly enhance weight gain and feed conversion efficiency in this species (Islam et al., 2019).
 Furthermore, the frequency of feeding also influences growth, with bi-daily feeding often yielding better results compared to irregular or single daily feeding (Singh & Sharma, 2021).
 Given the economic importance of Clarias batrachus, it is imperative to develop sustainable feed management practices that not only improve growth performance but also reduce production costs.
 This study aims to evaluate the effects of different feed management practices on the growth performance of C. batrachus, thereby contributing to the development of efficient aquaculture practices tailored to local farming systems.

 MATERIALS AND METHODS